wtc-cloud-eng/mkdocs-terraform-monorepo-plugin/docs/index.md

 ## Supported Versions

 - Python 3 &mdash; 3.5, 3.6, 3.7
-- [Mkdocs] 1.0.4 and above.
+- [Mkdocs] 1.1.1 and above.
+- [monorepo plugin] 0.4.5.

 ## License

 Released under the Apache 2.0 License.
-See [here](https://github.com/backstage/mkdocs-monorepo-plugin/blob/master/LICENSE) for more details.
+See [here](https://github.com/wtc-cloud-eng/mkdocs-terraform-monorepo-plugin/blob/master/LICENSE) for more details.

+Also see [backstage monorepo](https://github.com/backstage/mkdocs-monorepo-plugin/blob/master/LICENSE) for more details.

 ## Contributing